 Sugar had been around in small quantities for several thousand years.
-However, it was practically unknown and formed an insignificant part of the average diet in the Classical civilizations of Egypt, Greece and Rome.
+However, it was practically unknown in ancient times and only formed an insignificant part of the average diet in the Classical civilizations of Egypt, Greece and Rome.

 The Greeks (who had a word for nearly everything) did not even have a word for sugar.
-Even in medieval Europe it was practically unknown and then only a rare delicacy in the royal courts.
+Even in medieval Europe, it was practically unknown and then it was only a rare delicacy in the royal courts.

-During the last major Crusade that ended in 1204 some of the Christian Crusaders were introduced to the sugar used by the Saracens.
+During the last major Crusade that ended in 1204, some of the Christian Crusaders were introduced to sugar used by the Saracens.

 The Moors when invading and colonizing the southern part of Spain grew sugar cane on Spanish soil and refined sugar.